-I am so excited to welcome your child to kindergarten and a year full of fun and learning!
+I am so excited to welcome your child to Pre-K and a year full of fun and learning!
 My name is Manon Wingate, and I look forward to teaching your child.
-This is my 24th year teaching (Pre-K, Kindergarten, First and second grade).
+This is my 26th year teaching (Pre-K, Kindergarten, First and second grade).
 I love the “little ones.”

 My Goal: Parent + Teacher + Student = SUCCESS

 Please feel free to contact me anytime with questions and concerns.
 My cell phone number is (706) 825-6464 if you need to get in touch with me after school.
 A folder will come home DAILY with your child.
-Please take time to initial the behavior chart, read notes, and send any money in a Ziploc bag inside folder labeled.
+Please take time to read any notes.
 This folder will be our method of daily contact.

 It is so important for your child to come to school every day.
 Please make sure they are on time and have had a good night’s rest.
 We have an awesome NEW attendance policy this year: Every Child, Every Seat, Every Day, On Time.
 If your child is present every day of the week, they will be rewarded with a “surprise” on Friday.

 Our Classroom Rules

 We are a class family.
 We are kind and respectful to each other.

 Follow my teachers’ directions quickly.